alliander-opensource/license-scan-action/CONTRIBUTING.md

 Contribution does not necessarily mean committing code to the repository.
 We recognize different levels of contributions as shown below in increasing order of dedication:

-1. Test and use the libray.
+1. Test and use the license scan action.
 Give feedback on the user experience or suggest new features.
-2. Validate the model against other existing libraries.
-Provide validation test cases.
-3. Report bugs.
+2. Report bugs.
-4. Improve the Python interface or helper functions.
-5. Contributing to the C++ core
-    1. Develop new mathematical algorithms
-    1. Improve or add new features into the C++ codebase

 ## Filing bugs and change requests